 Kayleen Hannigan spent the 2012-13 academic year working in German secondary schools on a Fulbright Teaching Assistantship.
 While a Carthage student, Ms. Hannigan spent one semester of her junior year studying at the Ludwig-Maximilians-Universität in Munich, Germany, and was a student in Carthage’s 2010 J-Term study tour to Germany.
 She also held internships with the Racine Art Museum and worked as a Resident Assistant in the Oaks Residential Village.

 Jean Brody spent the 2012-13 academic year working at a German high school, with a variety of classes and grade levels.
 Before receiving the Fulbright Teaching Assistantship, she was awarded a Congress-Bundestag Youth Exchange Scholarship, Carthage’s German Scholarship, and a DAAD Undergraduate Scholarship for study in Germany.
 Ms. Brody spent one semester of her junior year at the University of Heidelberg.
-She plans to teach German at the high school level.
+She teaches middle-school students in Illinois.

-Ms. Love was awarded a Fulbright U.S. Student grant to teach English as a foreign language in Argentina.
+Ms. Love was awarded a Fulbright U.S. Student grant to teach English as a foreign language for one year in Argentina.
 After graduating from Carthage, Ms. Love worked as an AmeriCorps VISTA volunteer, supervising the Student Work and Mentoring Place at a public library branch in St. Paul, Minn.
-Her 10-month Fulbright commitment began in Spring 2012.
-Ms. Love plans to pursue graduate studies, perhaps in a field related to international business, either in the United States or a Spanish-speaking country.
+Ms. Love is a teacher in the Kenosha area and plans to join a religious order.

 Ashley A. LaFontaine ’09